 The Chase prequalified tool will show you the best available offers and options for your credit history.
-For example, you might use this tool to see if you qualify for the Chase Sapphire Reserve vs Chase Sapphire Preferred.
+For example, you might use this tool to see if you qualify for a Chase Sapphire product.
 Both of these cards require an above-average credit score and positive experience with handling credit cards.

-In less than 30 seconds, you get an idea for if you finally qualify for one of the best Chase credit cards of your choice.
+In less than 30 seconds, you get an idea of if you qualify for one of the best Chase credit cards.

 As Chase has the most restrictive application guidelines, it’s still a good idea to know how many new credit card accounts you have opened in the last 24 months.
 Being the primary or authorized user on at least 5 credit cards in the most recent 24 months means Chase will most likely decline your application.

-This restriction applies to all Chase credit cards that earn Ultimate Rewards points and most branded airline and hotel cards.
+This restriction applies to all Chase credit cards.